alopez/alopez.github.com/email.md

 I get so much email that I simply cannot respond to all of it.
 So here is a brief guide on whether to email me and how.

-Are you interested in my work at Rasa?
+Are you contacting me about my work at Rasa?
 : Email <a.lopez@rasa.com>.
 Please
   _do not_ send university-related emails to this address.

+Are you contacting me about something related to my PhD students?
+: Email <alopez@inf.ed.ac.uk>, and please also email the student.
+  I check my university email at most once a week, so please be patient waiting for a response, and _do not_ send university-related emails to any other address.

-Are you a friend or a current or former research student?
+Are you a friend and/ or a current or former research student?
 :  I would love to hear from you!
 Please email my personal address if you have it, otherwise one of the other addresses on this page.